juglab/featureforest/docs/widgets.md

 <br><br>

 ## SAM Predictor Widget
-This widget just simply uses the user prompts, and give them to SAM predictor model to get the segmentations.
-Prompts can be in form of points (only positive), or boxes.
+This widget simply uses the user prompts and gives them to the SAM predictor model to get the segmentations.
+Prompts can be in the form of points (only positive) or boxes.
 This widget works nicely for objects having more clear boundaries.
 It also can be used as a complementary method over the **SAM-RF Widget**.

 ![sam predictor widget](images/sam_predictor_widget.png)